KCHBR- Kings Canyon High Basin Route, 2018. 22 days, 186 miles, 58,000’ ascent.

 In short, the KCHBR is a very physically ambitious route.
 Expect to get worked, especially if you are under-trained.”

 In the summer of 2018 I walk my own version of the route broken up into three sections, in June, July and August.
-For my version I add extra mileage to include another, more northern destination, and I do not walk the last portion of Skurka’s route as it nearly duplicates what I walked the previous summer when I completed the Sierra High Route (SHR).
+For my version I add extra mileage to include another, more northern destination, and I do not walk the last portion of Skurka’s route as it somewhat duplicates what I walked the previous summer when I completed the Sierra High Route (SHR).
 My final walk takes a total of 22 days, where I travel 186 miles and climb 58',000’.
 I trained reasonably hard for several months in advance, including climbing over 22,000’ of local peaks, running up 1,600 steps every day, and completing a fast 67 mile hike in March.
 Nevertheless, I still got “worked” pretty hard, and enjoyed (almost) every moment of it.

 (NOTE: Every image can be clicked into a separate enlarged lightbox as large as 2400 pixels wide.)